Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

   </div>

 </div>
-The power budget was defined by the battery we chose for the spacecraft.
-For this reason, we conducted trade studies for the electrical power subsystem early in the design process & prioritized a large power budget.
-The total storage of our selected battery is 40 watt hours & the pie chart below displays the amount of power allotted to each major component.
+The spacecraft power budget is driven primarily by the battery capacity selected for the Electrical Power Subsystem.
+For this reason, EPS trade studies were conducted early in the design process to ensure sufficient available power.

+The selected battery provides 40 Wh of energy storage, which defines the total available onboard power.
+The chart below illustrates how power is distributed among the spacecraft’s major subsystems.
 <div style="text-align: center;">
     <img src="assets/power_budget.png" style="width: 75%; max-width: 1750px; height: auto">
     <p><em>Power budget</em></p>